mrhamana/monkey-go/monkey_notes/Monkey-Go/The Project (functional GO interpreater).md

 ### Key things in Lexical Analysis
 #### 1) The Lexer structure
 The structure is built around four main components .
 Let's give them names for us to understand it better.
 They are input<string> , position<int>, readPosition<int> and ch<byte>.

-Each of them are important and plays important roles to analyze the code as it was intended. the input field is literally a line of code.
-To me more concrete , it's the string starting from one statement breaker to the another.
-Another is position which is the index of the next character from the character being analyzed.
-This is important in some aspects as some of the functionality requires it .
-Common example is the double equal sign "==" which is the equality operator rather than the assignment operator.
-Some languages even analyzes two more characters from the one currently being analyzed (JavaScript for example) .Next is the readPosition which is the index of the character being read at the moment.
-Finally ch is the current character being read.
+a) The string is sum of characters between two line breakers.
+Semicolon in some cases and "\n" in some.

+b)position is the index of string being analyzed

+c) Position+1

+d) ch is the character being analyzed